Tensorized Pauli decomposition algorithm: Methods

 which can be further partitioned to yield new CMWs and so on.
 The scheme continues until the remainder strings $\bm{\ast}$ are entirely expanded into concrete strings $\tstring \in \quater^{n}$, respectively.
 Correspondingly, in the last iteration step, the CMWs become scalar-valued and yield the remaining individual weights $\omega_{\tstring}$.
+An iterative and a recursive version of this \emph{Tensorized Pauli Decomposition} (\texttt{TPD}) are summarized as pseudocode in \autoref{figure:Algorithms}.

+In practice, one is often given a guarantee on which Pauli strings could contribute in a decomposition, or, algorithmically equivalently, one may only be interested in certain weights $\omega_{\tstring}$ in the first place.
+This additional requirement can be represented as a collection of paths within a complete quaternary tree with $n$ layers; each path corresponds to exactly one Pauli string of interest.
+The recursive variant of \texttt{TPD} is especially suited for this adaptation: We further input a quaternary subtree $T$ entailing the collection of paths/Pauli strings in question.
+For each children of the root node, we calculate the associated CMW, register its corresponding index $t \in \quater$, and call the routine with the obtained CMW and the subtree emerging at the picked child node.
+The entire algorithmic procedure is summarized as pseudocode in \autoref{figure:PartialDecomposition}.